 Is two-step verification infallible?

 Not completely.
-If you were really unlucky, a hacker could get his or her hands on your phone and also somehow know your password.
+If you're really unlucky, a hacker could get his or her hands on your phone and also somehow know your password.
 Alternatively, someone who knows your password could have access to a device that has already been marked as trusted.

 Trojans and phishing are two more dangers.
 If a hacker manages to convince you that they are a legitimate entity or, via some other means, intercepts your data, you're totally exposed.
 Some Trojan viruses even manage to coordinate their actions, with a PC virus modifying what you do online, and another one on your phone intercepting the codes.